Advice On Pressure Sore Compensation Claims

 For information on how to claim for pressure sores, get in touch with our advisors at any time.

-Time Limits For Pressure Sore Claims
+Time Limits For Pressure Sore Compensation Claims

 As previously stated, to be able to make a medical neglgience claim, you must prove that negligence occurred.
 Additionally, all medical neglgience claims, including pressure sore claims, must be started within the relevant time limits.